opensource-force/osf-blog/content/posts/you_are_not_a_number/part_12/index.md

 #### What about my phone number?

 Have you seen The Wire?
-If you haven't you should immediately stop reading this, and dedicated the next five seasons worth of tv you watch to the greatest show ever made.
+If you haven't you should immediately stop reading this, and dedicate the next five seasons worth of tv you watch to the greatest show ever made.
 If you have, you know just how easy it is to get burner phone numbers.

 It isn't your number that matters for the six numbers the website sends you, it's the notion that that phone number is attached to a device that's on your person at all times.